michurin/chrome-extension-radio-paradise/README.md

 * Click to access RP web page with song details, lyrics, voting and discussions
 * Select the appropriate media source and bitrate
 * Easy hot key bindings (in one-click mode)
+* Advanced users can specify custom media streams to listening to any other online radios

 Can be installed from
 [project page](http://michurin.github.io/chrome-extension-radio-paradise/) or